Skip to main content

 If content isn’t appearing in search results despite meeting these conditions, please submit a support ticket.

-These metrics indicate activity, not a complete health verdict.
-Use them alongside other status indicators and error surfacing.
+These metrics and status indicators provide visibility into connector activity and health, but don’t represent a complete health verdict.
+Use them alongside other status indicators and error surfacing for comprehensive monitoring.

 Setting Up New Data Sources